hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

         - Great spot for tougher AWS questions.
     - [A Cloud Guru vs. Linux Academy vs. Others (Reddit Post)](https://www.reddit.com/r/aws/comments/cg2ioy/a_cloud_guru_vs_linux_academy_vs_others/)
         - A good discussion comparing experiences between different learning providers to help you make a decision.

+## Errors or Omissions?
+Please to create a pull request if you find an error, omission, or want to contribute.
+Thanks!